safaris since 1995

-The country is fairly unique with some good quality safaris in year round non-malaria areas ideal for safaris with children.
+The country is unique with great safari trips in year-round non-malaria areas, ideal for family safaris with children.

 One the world’s top “megadiverse” countries in which extreme biodiversity sets it apart from all others in Africa except the Congo and Madagascar.
 Reflected in 21 national parks, 8 World Heritage Sites and an ever growing number of private game reserves.

 Simple long haul flights to Johannesburg and Cape Town brings millions of tourists into the country at competitive rates.
 In turn, an excellent regional network makes access to Namibia, Botswana, Zimbabwe and Zambia cheap and easy.

 South Africa safaris are perfect for first time visitors; a gateway for seasoned travellers.

 Cape Winelands Tour